sagold/json-library/README.md

 # json library

-A range of utility modules and functions to work with json or js objects
+A range of utility modules and functions to work with json or js objects.

 currently includes